How Mark Cavendish became a Tour de France legend – according to rivals and teammates

 “For me, Cav was the man to beat,” says Marcel Kittel, the German sprinter who won 14 Tour stages and developed a fierce rivalry.

 Cavendish’s relationship with Renshaw was crucial, but following a leadout wasn’t his only way to win.
 He could be out of the picture, his teammates nowhere to be seen, and quietly surf wheels to the front to pickpocket a victory someone thought they owned.
-“He behaved unpredictably,” says Kittel.
+“He behaved unpredictably,” Kittel tells The Independent.
 “He always made it difficult to anticipate his next move.”

 Off the bike their relationship could be “uncomfortable”, Kittel says, but it was also full of respect.
 “He hates to lose and after the finish you can really feel that – for me it’s the same.
 But in 2013 he was congratulating me after my first stage win and saying ‘this is going to change your life’.
 He was welcoming me on the top level of sprinters.
 He made that step towards me, not away.”

-Since our interview in Yorkshire in 2019, Cavendish equalled Merckx’s tally of 34 wins, and now stands one away from writing more history in his final Tour de France.
-Kittle is already retired and commentating on the Tour at 35, and these days they exchange stories in the paddock.
-They are united by a shared experience that few understand, what it feels like to feel the legs burn and the wind in your face, to feel another rider hip-to-hip in a tunnel of deafening noise.
+Since our interview in Yorkshire in 2019, Cavendish equalled Merckx’s tally of 34 wins and now stands one away from writing more history in his final Tour de France.
+Kittel is already retired and commentating on the Tour at 35, and these days they exchange stories in the paddock.
+They are united by a shared experience that few understand: how it feels when the legs burn with the wind in your face, with another rider hip-to-hip in a tunnel of deafening noise.

 But for all that they share, Kittel points out that they were very different athletes.
 “He is into the history of the sport, he loved the past legends and the stories.
 I have a different perspective on cycling: I enjoyed it, and I still enjoy it, but I didn’t have ambitions to write history.”